 - General Information: The County will determine which municipal properties fall within the County's regulated MS4 boundary, and identify which of those properties may require Stormwater Pollution Prevention Plans (SWPPPs) based on their high priority or high potential to discharge pollutants. - Objective and Expected Results: These documents provide written guidance for daily operations at each facility to prevent and reduce pollutant runoff from the identified municipal operations. - Implementation Schedule: The high priority facilities have active SWPPPs, with all facilities inside the MS4 reviewed yearly.
-These are active SWPPPs to allow changes to be made as needed. - Method to Determine Effectiveness: The number of events recorded during a SWPPP inspection and corrective actions taken will be reported annually.
+These are active SWPPPs to allow changes made as needed. - Method to Determine Effectiveness: The number of events recorded during a SWPPP inspection and corrective actions taken reported annually.

-- Review of BMP: - New SWPPP Development: High-priority facilities were reviewed to determine if new SWPPP development would be necessary by December 31.
-No changes to the facilities that do or do not need a SWPPP. - SWPPP Modifications: SWPPP modifications were made as necessary.
-VEEP E3 certification still active at the Government Center and High Schools. - Program Plan Revisions: Program Plan changes are not needed at this time.
+Review of BMP:

+- New SWPPP Development: No new facilities added.
+Existing high-priority facilities reviewed to determine if updates would be necessary.
+No changes to the facilities that have SWPPP. - SWPPP Modifications: SWPPP modifications made as necessary.
+VEEP E3 certification still active at the Government Center and High Schools.
+The Government Center had addition to the Pollutant Prevention Plan but no significant updates to SOPs.
+High Schools SOPs were updated to match regulations and wording to better match grand programs the Schools participate in. - Program Plan Revisions: Program Plan changes not needed at this time.